 0-18% – VAT.

-The standard rate is 18 percent, which may be reduced to 5 percent or 7 percent, depending on the nature of goods or services.
+The standard VAT rate in Malta is 18 percent, which may be reduced to 5 percent or 7 percent, depending on the nature of goods or services.

 81 – number of tax treaties.

 Malta has signed double tax treaties with 81 countries and jurisdictions, in order to avoid the double taxation of income and provide lower withholding taxes on dividends, incomes and royalties for foreign companies that are non-residents but develop business activities in the country.

 4. Tax Advantages of Company Registration in Malta,